 As data is collected daily through the heavy use of computers and the internet, we continue to be plagued by the problem of dirty data.
 Data that is error prone or inconsistent leads to bad outcomes, such as misguided decision making (e.g. inaccurate contact information leads to increased costs from having to re-send mail or from lost opportunities.)
-As data analysts continue to spend large amounts of time preparing data prior to analysis or reporting, it becomes critical to clean your data.
+As data analysts continue to spend large amounts of time preparing data prior to analysis or reporting, it becomes critical to clean your higher education data.

 Data cleaning, aka data cleansing, is the process of analyzing your database records and identifying data errors, inconsistencies, and duplication.
 After screening the data, it’s corrected through data transformations using database tools or scripting.
 The keys to efficient data cleaning is to be organized with your processes and to understand your data systems.

 The first step to efficient data cleaning is to create a well-organized plan and gather resources for analyzing your data.
 Focus on coordinating key stakeholders of the data, from those that prepare it to those that digest it.
 It’s best to be thorough when involving others to help analyze the data sources to be cleaned.
 All too often, issues occur when data cleaning or transformations are done in a closed environment where groups of people are unaware of changes occurring to their data.

 With a coordinated group, discover how your data “looks” by inventorying the data sources and their tables.
 Be sure to include their records, purposes, and characteristics.
 Analyze the data thoroughly so that there is an understanding of the underlying structures of the sources and how well they fit for their intended purposes.
 This will be helpful when you move on to screening the dirty data.